Asian Americans: Education

 Among America's major racial categories, Asian Americans have the highest educational qualifications.
 This varies, however, for individual ethnic groups.
 For example, a 2010 study of all Asian American adults found 42% have at least a college degree, but only 16% of Vietnamese Americans and only 5% for Laotians and Cambodians.
 It has been noted, however, that 2008 US Census statistics put the bachelor's degree attainment rate of Vietnamese Americans at 26%, which is not very different from the rate of 27% for all Americans.
 Census data from 2010 show 50% of Asian adults have earned at least a bachelor's degree, compared to 28% for all Americans, and 34% for non-Hispanic whites.
 Taiwanese Americans have some of the highest education rates, with nearly 74% having attained at least a bachelor's degree in 2010.
 As of December 2012 Asian Americans made up twelve to eighteen percent of the student population at Ivy League schools, larger than their share of the population.
 For example, the Harvard College Class of 2023 admitted students were 25% Asian American.

 In the years immediately preceding 2012, 61% of Asian American adult immigrants have a bachelor or higher level college education.

-In August 2020, the U.S. Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.
+In August 2020, the US Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.

+Popular media

+Asian American culture is referenced in a number of mainstream forms such as literature, TV shows, and movies.
+Crazy Rich Asians, directed by John M. Chu, follows Rachel Chu, a Chinese American economics professor.
+Min Jin Lee's novel, Pachinko, is an intergenerational story that tells the story of Koreans who immigrate to Japan.
+Some of the popular Asian American plays are "Chickencoop Chinaman", "And the Soul Shall Dance", "Paper Angels", "Yellow Fever", and many more.

+Identity

+As of year 2023, a recent survey showed one out of five respondents said they do not identify as Asian to non-Asians.
+Most immigrants identify as Asian compared to American-born Asian Americans.
+People under the age 18 are more likely not to identify as Asian.
+People over the age of 65 are more likely to identify as Asian.

 Social and political issues

 Media portrayal

-Because Asian Americans total about 7.2% of the entire US population, diversity within the group is often overlooked in media treatment.Lee, Robert G. Orientals: Asian Americans in PopularCulture.
-Philadelphia: Temple UP, 1999.
-Google Books.
-Web.
-28 July 2013.
+Because Asian Americans total about 7.2% of the entire US population, diversity within the group is often overlooked in media treatment.